e4st-dev/.github/profile/README.md

 Julia has a rich ecosystem composed of registries.
 Julia's [General Registry](https://github.com/JuliaRegistries/General) contains over 7,000 packages, all available with the super simple process of typing `add PackageName` in julia's package manager.
 That will then download and install all the package dependencies, which can be many.
 This is a beautiful thing, and we want to strive towards getting our packages onto this registry as well so that others can use them.
 Please see [this link](https://julialang.org/contribute/developing_package/#how_to_develop_a_julia_package) for an overview of developing a julia package, including how to add additional dependencies.

 ## Continuous Integration
 To facilitate higher software quality, it is good to establish a Continuous Integration (CI) pipeline, which is a set of things that are run when some condition is hit.
-In the E4ST.jl repository, for example, the CI pipeline is run for Pull Requests.
-It basically runs through all the tests in the package.
+In the E4ST.jl repository, for example, the CI pipeline is triggered on Pull Requests.
 See [Julia's Unit Testing documentation](https://docs.julialang.org/en/v1/stdlib/Test/) for more information on unit testing.
+If set up correctly, Github can run these automatically on their own servers via [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).
+To see the E4ST.jl workflows, go [here](https://github.com/e4st-dev/E4ST.jl/blob/main/.github/workflows/).

 ### Testing
 For testing, all files belong in the test folder.
-The main file that is run is `test/runtests.jl`.
+Julia's convention is to run a single file, `test/runtests.jl`, which may also include other test files within that same folder.
 From there, the tests are broken up into test sets.
-In order to run all the tests in the same way that would be run in the pipeline, you would run `]` to open the package manager, then type `test E4ST`.
+In order to run all the tests in the same way that would be run in the pipeline, you would run `]` to open the package manager, then type `test PackageName`.
 This will freshly download all dependencies and run in a clean julia environment.
 Since it has to download dependencies, it may take a while to run.
-If you are developing tests and want to run them faster, you could run `include("test/runtests.jl")` directly to run the tests without having the extra runtime in creating a fresh julia environment.
+If you are developing tests and want to run them faster and/or repeatedly, you could run `include("test/runtests.jl")` directly to run the tests without having the extra runtime in creating a fresh julia environment.
+See the tests set up in (E4ST.jl/test)[https://github.com/e4st-dev/E4ST.jl/tree/main/test]

 ### Benchmarking
+For key functionality, we may wish to ensure that code changes do not change the runtime or memory usage.
+One way to do this would be via benchmarks.
-For key functionality, we may wish to benchmark them to make sure that they are fast and efficient.
-The benchmark framework compares the branch to the main branch.  for an example of the benchmark output, see [here](https://github.com/e4st-dev/E4ST.jl/pull/28#issuecomment-1282994388).
+Fortunately, julia has a built-in benchmark framework that compares the branch to the main branch.
+For an example of the benchmark output, see [here](https://github.com/e4st-dev/E4ST.jl/pull/28#issuecomment-1282994388).
 Benchmarks go in `benchmark/benchmarks.jl`, and should be added to the `SUITE` variable.
+See the benchmarks set up in (E4ST.jl/benchmark)[https://github.com/e4st-dev/E4ST.jl/tree/main/benchmark].

+## Registering a Package
+If a package would be useful to a wider julia community, it may be worth registering it.
+[Here](https://github.com/JuliaRegistries/Registrator.jl) are the steps to prepare a package to be registered.